-Disability Income Insurance for Veterinarians
+Veterinarians Need Disability Income Insurance

 Why is it so important that veterinarians have Disability Income Insurance in place?

-Put simply, people who use their bodies in their work worry that a disability would prevent them from working (ex., a manufacturing plant worker).
-People who primarily use their knowledge worry that an illness or injury that damaged their cognitive ability would prevent them from working (ex., a teaching and research professor).
-These two "tools" of our work, body and mind, merge seamlessly in the work of a veterinary doctor.
+People who primarily use their bodies in their work worry that a bodily disability would prevent them from working (ex., a manufacturing plant worker with a back disability).
+People who primarily use their knowledge in their work worry that an illness or injury could impair their cognitive ability, preventing them from working (ex., a professor).

 Veterinarians research and share knowledge with their colleagues and patients, use their knowledge to diagnose and treat, and also use their bodies physically to treat, perform surgery, and care for their patients.